eSpecialized/SwiftyTDD/README.md

 Get your API key here >> https://www.wunderground.com/weather/api/ Once you have that key, you can launch the app in simulator or on your phone, and insert the api key in prefs.
 Now weather tests will work.

+## Changes to Support Weather information.
+ I added in the current_observation swift class that assists in decoding the json with the new iOS 11 JSONDecoder.
+It uses the new Codable for structs enums, and classes to decode the JSON.